saoumadr/Hopfield_Network_BIO210/README.md

 ## Results of the Experiments

 You can access the detailed results of the experiments [here](./datas).
-A summary resuming all the experiments done is available [here](https://github.com/EPFL-BIO-210/BIO-210-24-team-38/blob/main/summary.md).
+A summary of all the experiments is available [here](https://github.com/saoumadr/Hopfield_Network_BIO210/blob/main/summary.md).

 ## Credits